 Cloudflare WAF

 It is another popular web application firewall that comes with rich features.
 You can configure it using APIs, and it offers good technical support.
 That said, documentation and integration with other services could be improved.
-Also, the WAF feature is only available with the paid versions of Cloudflare.
+Also, the WAF feature is only available for paid versions of Cloudflare.

 While AWS WAF is more customizable, Cloudflare offers more automation.
 AWS WAF best suits teams with technical expertise, whereas Cloudflare aims for mass and consumer-grade markets.

-Practice #13: Enable Logging for Server, App and Cloud (Bonus)
+Bonus DevOps Practice: Enable Logging for Server, App and Cloud

-To improve security posture and gain better control over storage along with analysis and remediation tasks, enable logging for servers, apps, and the cloud.
-By logging and monitoring API calls, organizations not only improve security and operational troubleshooting, but they also comply with industry regulations and audit purposes.
+This is one of the DevOps security best practices to improve security posture, gain better control over storage, analysis, and remediation tasks, enabling logging for servers, apps, and the cloud.
+By logging and monitoring API calls, organizations not only improve security and operational troubleshooting but also comply with industry regulations and audit purposes.

 AWS CloudTrail